chilts/awssum/README.md

 IRC : Come and say hello in #awssum on Freenode. :)

+Note: that I am looking for sponsorship for various libraries, especially larger ones such as GitHub, PayPal and Flickr.
+Please contact me.

 # How to get AwsSum #

     $ npm -d install awssum